easy-ride-victoria/new_easy_ride/docs/planning/userStories.md

 - I can process riders requests, including cancellations.
 - I can add/edit/remove horses from the list :’(
 - Mark a horse as unavailable if injured or other reasons??

+## PROJECT MILESTONES
+What are the project milestones: you need to create a list of the project milestones and specify what are the deadlines.